-PKI is a framework for handling digital certificates and public-key encryption, ensuring the secure transfer of information.
-From securing government e-services and online banking transactions to enabling electronic signatures in legal contracts, PKI plays a foundational role in digital security.
-It enables the creation, management, distribution, and revocation of digital certificates—providing assurance that all parties involved in communication are legitimate and trustworthy.
+PKI infrastructure is a framework for handling digital certificates and public-key encryption, ensuring the secure transfer of information.
+From securing government e-services and online banking transactions to enabling electronic signatures in legal contracts, PKI infrastructure plays a foundational role in digital security.
+It enables the creation, management, distribution, and revocation of digital certificates, assuring that all parties involved in communication are legitimate and trustworthy.

 PKI safeguards critical digital interactions through encryption, identity validation, and digital signatures, ensuring trust across users, applications, and devices.